Restaurant Visa Sponsorship Jobs in Florida

 Which visa types are most common for restaurant jobs in Florida?

-The H-1B is available for management and corporate roles requiring a bachelor's degree, such as regional manager or culinary director positions.
+The H-1B visa is available for management and corporate roles requiring a bachelor's degree, such as regional manager or culinary director positions.
 The H-2B visa covers seasonal, non-agricultural workers and is widely used by Florida restaurants and resorts during peak tourist seasons.
-The O-1 applies to chefs with extraordinary recognition.
-J-1 exchange visitor programs are also common for culinary trainees and interns at hotel-affiliated properties.
+The O-1 visa applies to chefs with extraordinary recognition.
+J-1 visa exchange visitor programs are also common for culinary trainees and interns at hotel-affiliated properties.

 Which cities in Florida have the most restaurant visa sponsorship jobs?